sncsenpai/sn-notebook/sn-dev-standards/agile/scrum-glossary.md

 ## W

-**Working Agreement**: An agreed upon set of norms, practices, and policies that establish how team members work together.
+**Working Agreement:** An agreed upon set of norms, practices, and policies that establish how team members work together.

 [Scrum Guide™]: http://scrumguides.org/